Cooks Yard: History

 Walter Cook took on the shipyard on the River Blackwater at Maldon in 1894 to build the Thames sailing barge Dawn, which had been ordered by James Keeble, a member of a well-known local barge owning family.

 The Dawn was launched in 1897 and, not long afterwards, the yard started work on the Lord Roberts, for Meesons of Battlesbridge.
 In 1902, the British King was launched - the second barge built by Walter Cook and Son for the Keebles.

 As well as barges, Cooks yard built the steamboat Annie for Charrington the brewer.
-The Annie was used for taking passengers to Osea Island, and it was the first of a succession of pleasure crafts that set off from the beach at Maldon promenade.
+The Annie was used for taking passengers to Osea Island, and it was the first of a succession of pleasure craft that set off from the beach at Maldon promenade.

 In 1907 Cooks were contracted by the Admiralty to build a prototype of the newly designed Montague Whaler.
 This resulted in many years of work on subsequent orders.
 The yard built a hundred whalers during World War II, launching roughly one every three weeks.

 In the 1920s a visit by Josh Francis of the Colchester barge owners Francis and Gilders led to forty years of steady barge building work for Walter Cook and Son.

 As wooden barges started to get old, their owners became reluctant to spend money repairing them and some of them were sold off for other uses.
 In 1937, Cooks converted the sailing barge Challenger to a yacht.

 A lot of barges were requisitioned during World War II and many of them were damaged as a result.
 Cooks' yard was very busy with repair work after the war ended.
 In those days, too, a lot of barges came to the yard to be fitted with diesel engines, as the days of trading under sail alone began to pass.